kodadot/developers/developers/contributing/index.md

 head:
   - - meta
     - name: description
       content: A comprehensive guide for contributing to KodaDot.
-Learn about reasons to contribute, the process of issue handling, effective communication, contributor rewards, leaderboard, KodaDot's burn rate, hiring, contribution tracker, other types of contributions, and Meta-Hours.
 ---